What is email outreach?

 Buyers still respond to emails that address real problems.
 The channel works when you target the right people with relevant messages.
 Spray-and-pray tactics fail because they ignore context.
 Precision targeting works because it respects the recipient's time and speaks to their actual priorities.

 Decision-makers live in their inbox.
 Email is the most direct way to reach them without going through gatekeepers or fighting algorithms.
-Compared to paid ads or events, outreach scales affordably without sacrificing personalization.
+Compared to paid ads or events, b2b email outreach scales affordably without sacrificing personalization.
 You can test, track, and improve based on real performance data.

 The inbox is crowded, and spam filters are aggressive.
 But that creates opportunity for teams who do the work.
 When everyone else sends generic pitches, a targeted message that references a specific challenge stands out.
-The bar is low, which means doing it right gives you an edge.

 Here's what makes outreach effective: